rackerlabs/support-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 templates (via UI, API, CLI) or leverage pre-built pre-tested templates.

-If a customer has built or wants to build their own template, the &ldquo;Custom Templates&rdquo; tab in Orchestration section in Control Panel can be used to create stacks via UI.
+If a customer has built or wants to build their own template, the "Custom Templates" tab in Orchestration section in Control Panel can be used to create stacks via UI.

-If a customer wants to save time and effort and take advantage of industry best practices, the &ldquo;Rackspace templates&rdquo; section provides several pre-built pre-tested options that allow fully configured stacks to be spun up in quickly.
+If a customer wants to save time and effort and take advantage of industry best practices, the "Rackspace templates" section provides several pre-built pre-tested options that allow fully configured stacks to be spun up in quickly.
 This includes initial software configuration as well as orchestrating the requisite cloud resources.